 “A high wall surrounding a monastery had collapsed and the nuns had run to a nearby field,” he wrote.
 “A mud-and-brick cottage had fallen on a blue motorbike but no trace could be found of its rider.
 Everywhere, survivors gathered wherever they could find open space – fields, private compounds, empty roadside lots.”

-At night, many Nepalis slept outside, shivering in the frigid air of the Himalayan Mountains but at least safe from falling debris.
+At night, many Nepalis slept in the open, shivering in the frigid air of the Himalayan Mountains but at least safe from falling debris.

 “Even people staying in hotels, they carried their blankets and pillows and were sleeping either on the ground floor or out in the open,” Tak of Save the Children said.